swaggerql/swaggerql/README.md

-# SQagger
+# SwaggerQL

-Swagger + SQL = Simple reference microservice with transparent documentation and no coding.
+**Swagger** + S**QL** = Simple reference microservice with transparent documentation and no coding.

 ## Getting Started

-You will need to install the sqagger, and then install the appropriate database module:
+You will need to install the SwaggerQL, and then install the appropriate database module:
 - `pg` for PostgreSQL and Amazon Redshift
 - `mysql2` for MySQL
 - `mysql` for MariaDB or MySQL